Muhammad Baqir al-Sadr: Early life and education

 Muhammad Baqir al-Sadr was born in al-Kazimiya, Iraq to the prominent Sadr family, which originated from Jabal Amel in Lebanon.
 His father died in 1937, leaving the family destitute.
 In 1945, the family moved to the holy city of Najaf, where al-Sadr would spend the rest of his life.
 He was a child prodigy who, at 10, was delivering lectures on Islamic history.
 At eleven, he was a student of logic.
 He wrote a book criticizing materialist philosophy when he was 24.
 Al-Sadr completed his religious studies at religious seminaries under al-Khoei and Muhsin al-Hakim, and began teaching at the age of 25.

-Later life
+Struggle against Saddam Hussein

-Al-Sadr's works attracted the ire of the Baath Party leading to repeated imprisonment where he was often tortured.
+Al-Sadr's works attracted the ire of the Baath Party, leading to repeated imprisonment where he was often tortured.
 Despite this, he continued his work after being released.
-When the Baathists arrested Ayatollah Al-Sadr in 1977, his sister Amina Sadr bint al-Huda made a speech in the Imam Ali mosque in Najaf inviting the people to demonstrate.
-Many demonstrations were held, forcing the Baathists to release Al-Sadr who was placed under house arrest.
+When the Ba'athists arrested Al-Sadr in 1977, his sister Amina Sadr bint al-Huda made a speech in the Imam Ali mosque in Najaf inviting the people to demonstrate.
+Many demonstrations were held, forcing the Ba'athists to release Al-Sadr who was placed under house arrest.